AfroScope: A Framework for Studying the Linguistic Landscape of Africa: Introduction

-\textbf{\textit{(ii) Hierarchical disambiguation of closely related languages.}} We propose a hierarchical approach that leverages our new contrastive embedding model, \ourmirror, to better separate genetically related and geographically proximate languages that are frequently confused (\S\ref{sec:hierarchical}).
-This design targets fine-grained discrimination among closely related language groups while retaining broad coverage.
+\textbf{(ii) Hierarchical disambiguation of closely related languages.} We show that genetically related and geographically proximate languages are a major source of false positives, especially when labels correspond to closely related varieties or macrolanguage members.
+To address this, we introduce \ourmirror{}, a lightweight contrastive embedding model specialized for frequently confused language groups, and use it in a hierarchical inference procedure that performs targeted disambiguation only when fine-grained separation is needed (\S\ref{sec:hierarchical}).
+This design improves discrimination among closely related languages while preserving broad-coverage LID.

-\textbf{\textit{(iii) Transfer and robustness analysis.}} Leveraging \ourdata, we analyze performance by resource level, domain, and script (\S\ref{sec:result}), and study multilingual transfer effects--including positive transfer and negative interference-- as a function of language family structure and script overlap (\S\ref{sec:transfer}).
-These analyses provide practical guidance for building and curating African LID systems.
+\textbf{(iii) Transfer and robustness analysis.} Leveraging \ourdata{}, we analyze LID performance by coverage and domain (\S\ref{sec:result}), and study multilingual transfer effects---including positive transfer and negative interference---as a function of language family structure and script overlap (\S\ref{sec:transfer}).
+These analyses provide practical guidance for building, evaluating, and curating robust African LID systems.